IsMyBand/stealthistalk/seminaries/tdd_scrum.md

 TDD & Android
 =================

- This as short six hours talk about test-drive development on Android.
+ This as short six hours talk about test-driven development on Android.

 Some kind of sketch for Scrum masters.